Introduction

 Brown’s zealous promotion of Thornton as the “outstanding architect of his time” was related to his plan to have the AIA acquire and preserve Thornton’s Octagon as its headquarters, an action which has since linked the public’s recognition of the professional organization to this architectural landmark.
 If Thornton had been portrayed simply as an opportunistic gentleman architect with little practical knowledge of the field, Brown could hardly have convinced his colleagues to lease and later purchase the building.
 His promotion of Thornton’s genius as a designer and the first Architect of the Capitol was motivated in part by a determination to preserve and adapt the Octagon as the AIA head-quarters....(12)

 That damning assessment did not diminish Thornton's reputation in the least.
 To promote himself, Thornton shaded the truth and glorified his relationship with Washington.
 To promote himself, Brown shaded the truth and glorified Thornton.
 Both have warped not a few histories of the Capitol and the city.
 Why didn't Bushong's footnotes and trenchant essay put Thornton in his proper place?
-He didn't challenge Brown's claim that Thornton designed the Octagon.
+He didn't examine Thornton's performance as a commissioner, and didn't challenge Brown's claim that Thornton designed the Octagon.
 Designing such a gem proved that despite the howls of Hallet, Hadfield, Latrobe and Cluss, Thornton was an architect.
-Bushong was likely constrained by an 1989 book, Building the Octagon, published by the AIA, that drew inferences from letters and unsigned and undated floor plans that to all but prove that Thornton designed the Octagon.
-This book takes another look at that evidence, and all but proves that William Lovering designed the Octagon.
-That, in turn, takes the air out of Thornton's and Brown's fabulous claims about the design of the Capitol and the characters Thornton and Brown tried to assassinate.

-You be the judge, and to begin, who was William Thornton?
+You be the judge, but first: who was William Thornton?

 In these footnotes I try to direct the reader to the on-line sources, if not the pages in question then to a resource that has a search or find function making finding references to Thornton easy.
 For important footnotes to sources without an on-line presence, I hope to eventually provide links to another post in this blog with snapshots of the pages quoted.